cambiegroup/flowchem/docs/contributing.md

 ## Development process
 1. If you are a first-time contributor:

-   * Go to [flowchem github repository](https://github.com/cambiegroup/flowchem) and click the “fork” button to create your own copy of the project.
+   * Go to [flowchem gitHub repository](https://github.com/cambiegroup/flowchem) and click the “fork” button to create your own copy of the project.

    * Clone the project to your local computer: